LeandroFortunato/Cinnamon-Cinemas-Movie-Theatre-TDD-Project-Java/README.md

 Approach: However, multiple random moments of sale (independent from each other) will produce a much better unit test coverage.

-Solution: In order to do that, we will test different sales through the use of parameterization, providing on each:
+Solution: In order to do that, we will test different sales through the use of parameterization, providing on each of them:

+INPUT:

+- Available number of seats at that moment (integer)
+- Number of tickets that are being purchased (integer)
+- Maximum number of seats that can be purchased on a single sale

 - Number of rows (first one will always be A)
 - Number of seats in a row

-- Maximum number of seats that can be purchased on a single sale
-- Available number of seats at that moment (integer)
-- Number of tickets that are being purchased (integer)
-- Expected seats to be provided by the cinema (string array)
+OUTPUT: Expected seats to be provided by the cinema (string array)

 Future thoughts